Rider University (Communications)

 I tutored elementary school children for many years.
 I used a variety of techniques, including puzzles and games and reading aloud, to keep students interested.
 I am generally well-liked by children because I am patient and interested in what the children have to say.
 I have a broad range of general knowledge that can also help engage students.

 I’m just starting out doing tutoring professionally and so keeping my rates low.
 At this time I am pretty flexible with scheduling.
 I’ll do whatever I can to make you and your child comfortable and to emphasize whatever the child needs help with.
 I have lived in the Philadelphia area all of my life, except for when I went away to school.
 My first career was in editorial work, where I learned to be very particular about grammatical rules and concise in writing.
 My second has been as an attorney, specifically reviewing documents.
-I
+I have tutored children both during law school and for nine

 Very patient and show multiple ways to solve equations!
 My son took his pop quiz over and strongly believes he did a great job!